bis-med-it/SDMX-dashboard-generator/docs_src/getting_started.md

 ## How To With Examples

+### Use The Sample Yaml Files

+To start with, you may use the sample Yaml files stored in the `/yaml` folder.
+For example, just navigate to the ILO dashboard by navigating [http://127.0.0.1:5000/ilo](http://127.0.0.1:5000/ilo) or [http://127.0.0.1:8050/ilo](http://127.0.0.1:8050/ilo) if you use Flask.
+You can also test the BIS dashboard by adding `/bis` to your Dash url.

 ### Upload The Yaml File

 The application comes with examples stored in the `/yaml` folder which can be used in two ways: